adimani/OpenSight/README.md

   - XGBoost Regressor

 These models use features like:
-- Lagged HPI, GDP, interest rate, volume, unemployment, and moving averages.
+- Lagged HPI, GDP, interest rate, S&P 500 volume (proxy for wealth), unemployment, and moving averages.

 ## ⚠️ Problems Faced & Limitations